oroinc/documentation/backend/entities/customize-datagrids/backend/parameter-binding.rst

 Parameter Binder Class
 ----------------------

-Parameter binder class must implements |ParameterBinderInterface| and depends on datasources implementation.
+Parameter binder class must implements |ParameterBinderInterface| and depends on the datasources implementation.

 Example of usage:

 .. code-block:: php

     // get parameter "name" from datagrid parameter bag and add it to datasource
     $queryParameterBinder->bindParameters($datagrid, ['name']);